-The marketing, advertising and sales sector is varied, creative, rewarding and highly competitive.
-This guide is packed with insider tips on how to get essential experience that will help you to stand out from the crowd...
+The marketing, advertising, and sales sector is varied, creative, rewarding, and highly competitive.
+This guide is packed with insider tips on how to get essential experience that will help you to stand out from the crowd.

-Who works in this sector?
+Who works in marketing, advertising, and sales?

 What skills will you need to demonstrate?